URAYUSHJAIN/GenShakti/README.md

-# 🌍 GenShakti - Empowering Sustainable Development
+# 🌍  GenShakti - Advancing Sustainability Through Technology

 **GenShakti** is a platform dedicated to promoting sustainable development by leveraging technology to engage individuals in eco-friendly practices.
 Built with **React** and **Vite**, it provides a seamless and modern experience for users.